-When a house smells like dog pee, living in it can be difficult — even for a dog-lover!
-Most people go to extraordinary lengths to keep our abodes clean.
+When a house smells like dog urine, it can be difficult to live in — even for a doglover!
+Most people go to extraordinary lengths to keep their homes clean.
 But throw in the ammonia-rich smell that wafts from canine urine, and things get unbearable.

 What Not to Clean Up Dog Pee With